 - Teaching Practice - Group work

 - Teaching Practice - Structuring physical spaces

-- Contact your Institute's Learning Designer to explore ways in which you can improve your online facilitation practices to enable more student engagement in learning.
+- Contact your Learning Designer via the CAD job portal to explore ways in which you can improve your online facilitation practices to enable more student engagement in learning.